 Participants, including B Team Leaders Bob Collymore, CEO at Safaricom and Dr. Ngozi Okonjo-Iweala, Former Coordinating Minister of the Economy & Minister of Finance of Nigeria, Robert Barrington, Executive Director of Transparency International UK, Geoff Healy, Chief External Affairs Officer at BHP, Pavlo Dmytrovych Petrenko, Minister of Justice of Ukraine and José Ugaz, Chair of Transparency International discussed the importance of trust as the foundation of equitable socio-economic development.
 They highlighted progress made against government commitments delivered at the 2016 London Anti-Corruption summit, and shined a light on countries which are leading the way in the growing movement toward greater business and government transparency.

 Participants emphasised successful approaches to building credibility, including cross-sector partnerships, and encouraged other leaders to join the effort.
 Establishing public beneficial ownership registers, working to end anonymous companies and publishing company tax practices are indicators of a growing movement for transparency.
 However, speakers also stressed the need for greater action and momentum to build thriving communities free of corruption.

-Read below for some of the insights from this conversation.
 To watch a recording of this discussion, click here.
 To view key visuals that accompanied the dialogue, click here.
 To get involved with The B Team’s work on fighting corruption, contact firstname.lastname@example.org.